Adog64/Python-Messing-Abouts/3D Ray Tracing/readme.md

 - Currently it supports 2 types of objects, spheres and planes.
 - Spheres are the most simple object to model (at least in this case)
 - Planes can point in all sorts of directions, support 1 color, 2 color, and image texturing
-- Planes can also be animated by rotating about a point

 ### How does this thing even work?